odriverobotics/ODrive/getting-started.md

 You can now:

- * Set the [tuning parameters](commands#tuning-parameters) for better performance
+ * Set the [tuning parameters](commands#tuning-parameters) for better performance.
- * Control the ODrive from your own program or hook it up to an existing system through one of it's [interfaces](interfaces)
+ * Control the ODrive from your own program or hook it up to an existing system through one of it's [interfaces](interfaces).

 If you have any issues or any questions please get in touch.
 The [ODrive Community](https://discourse.odriverobotics.com/) warmly welcomes you.